hansroh/skitai/README.txt

 *Changed in version 0.15.21*

   - removed app.user and app.password
-  - add app.users object has password = get(user) methods like dictionary
+  - add app.users object has get(username) methods like dictionary

 Saddle provide simple authenticate for administration or perform access control from other system's call.